T341/100-days-of-code/r1-log.md

 Today I did a few JQuery exercises on SoloLearn https://www.sololearn.com/Profile/6539943 I will most likely use the library on the freeCodeCamp Portfolio Page Project.

 ### R1D3
+I spent some time figuring out the layout & creating wireframes for my freeCodeCamp Portfolio Website project.
+Nonetheless, I was able to get some actual coding done through several JQuery exercises on SoloLearn.

 ### R1D4